Bagore Ki Haveli: Restoration Work

 The West Zone Cultural Centre planned to renovate the haveli into a museum.
 Originally, the idea was to represent the culture of Maharashtra, Goa, Gujarat and Rajasthan, the West Zone States, in the proposed museum.
-However, seeing that the Haveli was an architectural museum by itself, owing to typical and charming architectural style, it was decided that it would be preserved as a museum of Mewar’s aristocratic culture.
+However, seeing that the Haveli was an architectural museum by itself, owing to typical and charming architectural style, it was decided that it would be preserved as a museum of Mewar's aristocratic culture.

-To provide the same royal look, experts and members of the Royal family were consulted.
+To provide the same royal look, experts and members of the royal family were consulted.
 The Haveli was restored primarily using local and traditional skills and materials including lakhori bricks and lime mortar.
 Several murals done in araish in the 18th and 19th century were uncovered, and many doors, windows and perforated screens were repaired or replaced.

 Present Status

 There are 138 rooms, as well as numerous corridors & balconies, courtyards and terraces.
 The interiors of the Haveli are embellished with intricate and fine mirror work.
-While strolling in the Haveli, you can also see the private quarters of the royal ladies, their bath rooms, dressing rooms, bed rooms, living rooms, worship rooms and recreation rooms.

 The Chambers of the Royal Ladies still bear fine frescoes of the Mewari style and there are glorious coloured-glass windows in some of the rooms as well as two peacocks made with coloured glass mosaics that display the superb skills of the finest craftsmanship.

 Unique symbols of the Rajput clan, such as jewellery boxes, dice-games, hukkas, pan boxes, nut crackers, hand fans, rose water sprinklers, copper vessels and other items are also on display here.

-In the evening, the haveli lightens and stages enjoyable performance of traditional dance and music of Rajasthan.
-The haveli looks marvelous with glowing lights in the night.
-Bagore Ki Haveli is a perfect place to explore the ancient architecture and life style of the royal family.